 Our Family Support Program helps ease the emotional strain a childhood cancer diagnosis takes on families by providing a case manager who stands by a family’s side throughout their journey.
 NCCS case managers are trained in providing practical and emotional support to parents and caregivers.
 These dedicated individuals offer support during difficult times, educate parents and caregivers on how to best advocate for their child and provide referrals when needed.

-Our Mentoring Program provides an opportunity for children ages 10-17 who are in treatment to be partnered with childhood cancer survivors who are now young adults.
+Our Mentoring Program pairs a younger child in treatment (ages 10-17) with one of our scholarship recipients who becomes a trusted ally for these kids facing the challenges of childhood cancer.
 The mentors are an experienced guide, trusted ally, and caring role model in helping face the challenges of childhood cancer.

 In addition to these programs, many parents struggle with how to manage school issues when their child is in treatment.
 The following information can help you with this important matter.